Phalit045040/Grafana-Retail-Dashboard/README.md

 ## Contributing

-This project is the result of a collaborative effort between Himanshi Saxena (https://github.com/045019) and Jasleen Kaur Chadha (https://github.com/Jasleen045023), with valuable guidance from Prof. Ashok Harnal.
+This project is the result of a collaborative effort between [Himanshi Saxena](https://github.com/045019), [Jasleen Kaur Chadha](https://github.com/Jasleen045023) and me, with valuable guidance from Prof. Ashok Harnal.